ParallelMaths/parallel/pages/10-14-proof.md

 The bus looks symmetrical, so you might initially think that the question is impossible to answer.

-However, remember that the bus must have door for passengers to get on and off, and it must be on the other side of the bus (the side we cannot see).
+However, remember that the bus must have a door for passengers to get on and off, and it must be on the other side of the bus (the side we cannot see).
 That door is always next to the pavement, and vehicles drive on the left side of the road in the countries named in the question.

 So if the bus driver was facing to the right, then bus would be on left side of the road and the passengers could safely enter and leave the bus.
 So the bus must be heading to the right.
 :::